Jinrui93/706Final/README.md

 All codes deployed on StreamLit is stored in `streamlitApp_combined.py` for visualization tasks.
 Here is the link guiding to the **StreamLit application**: https://jinrui93-706final-streamlitapp-combined-dicvxm.streamlit.app/.

-`JZstreamlitCode.py`, `fz.py`, `streamlit_app.py` are three sub-applications of the combined one with the needs to shorter the wait time when changing features of interest in the application if only interested in visualizing some of the tasks.
+`JZstreamlitCode.py`, `fz.py`, `streamlit_app.py` are three sub-applications of the combined one with the needs to shorter the wait time when changing features of interest in the application, allowing users to quickly visualize specific tasks of interest without having to wait for the entire application to load.
 Below are the links for three applications respectively:
-- https://jinrui93-706finaljz-streamlitapp-eb9syk.streamlit.app/ (COVID-19 trends & health disparities)
+- COVID-19 trends & health disparities: https://jinrui93-706finaljz-streamlitapp-eb9syk.streamlit.app/
-- https://jinrui93-706final-streamlit-app-y2xo8z.streamlit.app/ (Weather, health indicators and COVID-19)
+- Weather & health indicators and COVID-19: https://jinrui93-706final-streamlit-app-y2xo8z.streamlit.app/
-- https://jinrui93-706final-fz-opfd3n.streamlit.app/ (Insurance coverage and COVID-19)
+- Insurance coverage and COVID-19: https://jinrui93-706final-fz-opfd3n.streamlit.app/

 5 visualization task are included in the application in total:
 - County-level COVID-19 trends and state-level cumulative deaths